-Every dog owner knows that taking care of your dog is absolutely a huge responsibility.
-For the most part, you are making a lifelong commitment to the health and happiness of another living creature: your beloved dog.
-And, sometimes, our dogs require some extra care and attention outside of the typical walking, feeding, and grooming routine to keep them in their best shape.
+Every dog owner knows that taking care of your dog is a huge responsibility.
+And, sometimes, our dogs require extra care and attention outside of the typical walking, feeding, and grooming routine to keep them in their best shape.

-This can be especially true when it comes to caring for certain wrinkly dog breeds that require some extra care and attention.
+This can be especially true when it comes to caring for certain wrinkly dog breeds.
 One of the lesser-known health considerations of wrinkly dogs is tail pockets.
 Before we jump into the care and maintenance of this anatomical oddity, first let’s discuss exactly what a tail pocket is and how to know if your dog has one.

 What is a Dog Tail Pocket?